erthink/libmdbx/README.md

 libmdbx
 =======

-_libmdbx_ is an extremely fast, compact, powerful, embedded transactional [key-value store](https://en.wikipedia.org/wiki/Key-value_database) database, with [permissive license](LICENSE).
+_libmdbx_ is an extremely fast, compact, powerful, embedded, transactional [key-value store](https://en.wikipedia.org/wiki/Key-value_database) database, with [permissive license](LICENSE).
 _MDBX_ has a specific set of properties and capabilities,